Rendering Effects

 The turbine engine with a reflection plane.
 Note that the window background has been changed to white for clarity.

 As with all extra rendering effects, additional processing time is required to achieve the resulting image.
-Always keep in mind the balance between rendering quality and performance.
+Always keep in mind the balance between rendering quality and performance, especially when dealing with complex scenes.

 3.3 Shadows